Ozempic for type 2 diabetes

 • Weight loss typically starts within the first 4 to 8 weeks as appetite suppression kicks in.

-• Early results feel slow by design the titration schedule prioritises tolerability before therapeutic effect, which is why the first four weeks rarely show dramatic changes.
+• Early results feel slow by design the titration schedule prioritizes tolerability before therapeutic effect, which is why the first four weeks rarely show dramatic changes.

 • Patients who also changed their diet and increased physical activity lost noticeably more than those who relied on the medication alone.